-The Student to Student program
+Student to Student is a high school peer education program that:

-- Fosters Understanding
+- Fosters understanding among peers

 “It is through programs such as this that our communities learn to understand each other better so that we…can live in mutual respect and peace.”